ETA (separatist group): Opinion polls

 The Euskobarometro, the survey carried out by the Universidad del País Vasco (University of the Basque Country), asking about the views of ETA within the Basque population, obtained these results in May 2009: 64% rejected ETA totally, 13% identified themselves as former ETA sympathisers who no longer support the group.
 Another 10% agreed with ETA's ends, but not their means.
-3% said that their attitude towards ETA was mainly one of fear, 3% expressed indifference and 3% were undecided or did not answer.
+Three percent said that their attitude towards ETA was mainly one of fear, 3% expressed indifference and 3% were undecided or did not answer.
 About 3% gave ETA "justified, with criticism" support (supporting the group but criticising some of their actions) and only 1% gave ETA total support.
 Even within Batasuna voters, at least 48% rejected ETA's violence.

 A poll taken by the Basque Autonomous Government in December 2006 during ETA's "permanent" ceasefire showed that 88% of the Basques thought that all political parties needed to launch a dialogue, including a debate on the political framework for the Basque Country (86%).
-69% support the idea of ratifying the results of this hypothetical multiparty dialogue through a referendum.
+Sixty-nine percent support the idea of ratifying the results of this hypothetical multiparty dialogue through a referendum.
 This poll also reveals that the hope of a peaceful resolution to the issue of the constitutional status of the Basque region has fallen to 78% (from 90% in April).

 These polls did not cover Navarre, where support for Basque nationalist electoral options is weaker (around 25% of the population); or the Northern Basque Country, where support is even weaker (around 15% of the population).